 George Pappas AO became the fourth Chancellor of Victoria University on 1 January 2010.
-He retired as Chancellor on 31 December 2019, at the conclusion of his five-year term of appointment.
+He retired as Chancellor on 31 December 2019.

 George was born in Rhodes, Greece and emigrated to Australia in 1952.
 He has a Bachelor of Economics with First Class Honours from Monash University (1968) and an MBA, with Distinction, from Harvard Business School (1971).